 a.
 Thymol treatment

-Thymol is a potent ingredient that helps counter most of the viruses that affect honey bee colonies.
+Thymol is a potent ingredient that helps counter most of the viruses that affect honeybee colonies.
 Apiaries should be treated with 0.16 ppm thymol.
-This has proven to to reduce levels of Kashmir Bee Virus.
+This has proven to reduce levels of Kashmir Bee Virus.
 It also helps counter acute bee paralysis (ABPV).
-This can be applied on just emerged honey bees then returned to colonies.
+This can be applied on just emerged honeybees then returned to colonies.
 Unfortunately, thymol treatment may not guarantee consistent results.

 b.
 Propolis solution

-Propolis is one of the naturally products used by honey bees as disinfectant.
-It has been tested and confirmed to boost the immunity of honey bees and inhibits virus spread in honey bee colonies.
+Propolis is one of the natural products used by honeybees as a disinfectant.
+It has been tested and confirmed to boost the immunity of honeybees and inhibit virus spread in honeybee colonies.
 Propolis solution can be applied to the beehive and the bees as a way of countering the Kashmir Bee Virus and other viruses.

 c.
 Fungal extracts

-You can prevent colony losses from Kashmir Bee Virus through proper control and management of Varroa mites.
-The honey bee is regarded as an essential pollinator for plenty of agricultural crops and other wild plant species globally.
-Just like any other agricultural-based activity, beekeeping as a venture is important in a lot of countries, not just because it is required for pollination services for fruits and seeds production, but also because it provides honey bee products that are exported to other countries.
+You can prevent colony losses from the Kashmir Bee Virus through proper control and management of Varroa mites.
+The honeybee is regarded as an essential pollinator for plenty of agricultural crops and other wild plant species globally.
+Just like any other agricultural-based activity, beekeeping as a venture is important in a lot of countries, not just because it is required for pollination services for fruits and seed production, but also because it provides honeybee products that are exported to other countries.

-Various studies have pointed out that Kashmir Bee Virus infection will occur at the different developing stages of the honey bees, without any clear or identifiable virus symptoms.
+Various studies have pointed out that Kashmir Bee Virus infection will occur at the different developing stages of the honeybees, without any clear or identifiable virus symptoms.
 The disease has been so common over the last decade.
-In fact, it is perceived as a potentially lethal virus that has become more important and requiring urgent action.
+In fact, it is perceived as a potentially lethal virus that has become more important and requires urgent action.
 It is particularly categorized within the class of viruses that are linked to colony collapse in colonies infested with the Varroa mite destructor.